brylevkirill/notes/Bayesian Inference and Learning.md

 ---
 ### causal inference

-  "Causal inference is the problem of uncovering the cause-effect relationships between the variables of a data generating system.
+  Causal inference is the problem of uncovering the cause-effect relationships between the variables of a data generating system.
 Causal structures provide understanding about how this process will behave under changing, unseen environments.
-In turn, knowledge about these causal dynamics allows to answer "what if" questions, describing the potential responses of the system under hypothetical manipulations and interventions."
+In turn, knowledge about these causal dynamics allows to answer "what if" questions, describing the potential responses of the system under hypothetical manipulations and interventions.

   "What if some railways are closed, what will passengers do?
 What if we incentivize a member of a social network to propagate an idea, how influential can they be?
 What if some genes in a cell are knocked-out, which phenotypes can we expect?
 Such questions need to be addressed via a combination of experimental and observational data, and require a careful approach to modelling heterogeneous datasets and structural assumptions concerning the causal relations among the components of the system."